ArdenB/TSSRESTREND/NCdemo/README.md

 #### Building an R programming environment ####

 The latest version of R is available from [CRAN](https://cran.r-project.org/mirrors.html).
-The TSSRESTREN package was built with [Rstudio](https://rstudio.com/products/rstudio/download/).
+The TSS.RESTREND package was built with [Rstudio](https://rstudio.com/products/rstudio/download/).

 ```R
 # ========== Install dependincies ==========